 Can I eat in local restaurants in Sri Lanka?

-Yes, after being tested negative and leaving the bio bubble you are free to move about as locals, including going to local restaurants.
+Yes, unless you are within the bio bubble, you are free to move about as locals, including going to local restaurants.

 Do I have to quarantine in the UK on return from Sri Lanka?